-The biggest barrier to girls’ education in Pakistan is lack of access.
+The biggest barrier to a girls educaon in Pakistan is lack of access.
 Cultural limitations prevent parents sending their daughters to mixed gender schools restricting access to single sex safe-houses.
 Across the nation, education is built to demand rather than supply, meaning that boys schools often out number girls, especially in rural areas.
-For the average girl, school is too far away, too expensive or not safe enough for her parents to allow her to attend - even if she wanted to go.
+For the average girl, school is too far away, too expensive or not safe enough for her parents to allow her to send - even if she wanted to go.

 CSSP has focused upon youth engagement in out of school children enrollment.
 It has also been learnt that ownership for government schools at community level is also missing.
 Awareness raising for ownership building has also been a focused area of CSSP.
 Activation of School Management Committees and formation of Mohla Committee/ School support groups at UC level has also been a major task of CSSP.